CloudLabsAI-Azure/mslearn-fabric/Instructions/Labs/Getting-started-page-with-MS-fabric.md

 ## Getting Started with the Lab

-Welcome to your Microsoft Fabric workshop!
+Welcome to your Getting started with Microsoft Fabric workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment